-- I would have appreciated more premade frozen food to work from that could be heated on a gas stove.
-I really liked having frozen pot stickers that I could heat with just a little water in a pot.
-I now appreciate how comforting it is to eat something hot when you’re cold.
-And hot tea is about as comforting as it gets on a cold day in a drafty, cold house.
+- I would have appreciated more premade frozen food to work from that could be heated on a gas stove or over a fire.
+I really liked having frozen pot stickers that could be heated with just a little water in a pot.
+Eating something hot when you’re cold is incredibly comforting.

-- A snow shovel might have been nice, but my husband did pretty well with a basic flat shovel to create walkways so that we wouldn’t slip on.
+- A snow shovel might have been nice, but my husband did pretty well with a basic flat shovel to create walkways so we wouldn’t slip on ice.

 - We ran short on chicken feed and should have had that better stocked up.
-We managed to make it work all the way through the week and managed to get more yesterday on the day it all thawed (albeit not the kind they are used to), but we should have had an extra 50 lbs bag from the get go.
-Turns out chickens need to eat a lot of grain during cold weather to keep their body temperature warm, so we were feeding them extra and ran out sooner than we anticipated.
+We managed to make it work all the way through the week and got more on the day that it all thawed (albeit not the kind they are used to), but we should have had an extra 50 pound bag from the get go.
+Turns out chickens need to eat a lot of grain during cold weather to keep warm, so we were feeding them extra and ran out sooner than we anticipated.
 Next time we’ll have an extra bag on hand.

-- I realized we didn’t have enough cleaning supplies for flooding if a pipe had burst.
+- Making sure we had flood clean up materials if a pipe had burst.
 Fortunately that was not a concern this go around.

 All in all we were very fortunate and did great.
-There are certainly things I’d do differently for sure, but for the most part we are thankful for how well-prepared we were, despite living in an poorly insulated 1960s home with pipes that were meant for triple digit weather, not a week in sub 20 degree, and even single digit temperatures.
+There are things we’d do differently for sure, but for the most part it was reassuring how well prepared we were, despite living in a poorly insulated home with pipes that were meant for triple digit heat, not a week in sub 20 degree, and sometimes single digit, temperatures.